COVID-19: Can they do that? Part VI: The Quarantine Act and the Aeronautics Act

 - Travellers are banned from crossing the Canada-U.S. border for recreational or tourism purposes.
 Canadians who cross the border to do “essential work” are exempted.
 The ban will not impact supply chains, including trucking, across the border.

-- On March 25, 2020, Canada ordered the mandatory isolation of all travellers returning to Canada for a period of 14 days, subject to certain exceptions.
+- On March 25, 2020, Canada ordered all travellers returning to Canada to self-isolate for a period of 14 days, subject to certain exceptions.
+Those who are unable to self-isolate safely or effectively will be transported to a government quarantine facility.

 - At the time of writing, no restrictions are in place in relation to travel within Canada.
 However, Prime Minister Trudeau indicated in a press conference on March 18, 2020, that travel restrictions within Canada may be introduced in the future “as they become necessary”.
 The federal government has the power to restrict domestic air travel under the Aeronautics Act.
 To restrict all domestic travel, the federal government will need to invoke its emergency powers under the Emergencies Act.